The ultimate peace of mind for everyone involved.

 The county will require a probate bond in the amount of 125% of the value of the estate.
 The court will also determine if the value of any real estate must be included.
 To open an estate with the court, the minimum bond requirement is $8,000.
 Please confirm the bond amount the court will require prior to submitting a bond application, to avoid any delays or rejections with your bond filing.

-After a bond is approved and payment is received, arrangements may be made for a bond specialist from our office to meet the attorney and/or client at the Department of Court Records for the execution of the bond as almost always personal appearance by the bond specialist is required by the county.
+After a bond is approved and payment is received, arrangements may be made for a bond team member from our office to meet the attorney and/or client at the Department of Court Records for the execution of the bond as almost always personal appearance by the bond team member is required by the county.
 For a meeting at the Department of Court Records’ office, a non-refundable $50 appearance fee shall be added to all Allegheny County Probate Bonds.

 Example Premium Information for Pennsylvania Probate Bonds1